 Pursuing a graduate degree is a rewarding and, at times, strenuous experience.
 Throughout your program, it can be helpful to start exploring how you want to apply the knowledge you learn in a work setting.
 This can ease some of the stress when it comes to the question of “so what's next?”.

-As a graduate student in CEHD, you have access to all the services of the career services office including one hour appointments about the non-academic job search and 15 minute drop-ins.
-Along with using these resources, we encourage you to meet with career services staff to expand on questions you may have!
+As a graduate student in CEHD, we offer confidential one hour long appointments regarding non-academic job searches strategies, making connections, and preparing job search material such as resumes and cover letters for non-academic job searches.
+We encourage you to meet with career services staff on questions you may have!

 CEHD Career Services hosts events for graduate students throughout the academic year.
 Find upcoming events on the Career Services home page and in our graduate student newsletter, sent twice a semester.

 All of our programs are unique and lead to many wonderful opportunities to build your academic and career profile.
 No journey is an individual one though!
 We encourage you to engage with students from other programs within and outside of the U of M. This is the best way to build connections and expand your network.
 There are also department specific organizations that you can get involved in.
 Just ask your faculty!

 The Twin Cities Multicultural Directory, available through the Graduate School, provides a list of student organizations and resources for students to engage around a variety of interests and communities.

 GradSEHD represents graduate and professional students in CEHD and is a great way to connect and build connections across disciplines.

 The Council of Graduate Students (COGS) is a university wide student organization that represents, advocates for, informs, facilitates communications among, and supports Twin Cities graduate students (students who are seeking a research degree: a PhD or a masters that is associated with a PhD program).